notthattal/Link/documentation/security_documentation.md

 ### Data Handling and Privacy

-- No user PII (e.g., emails, names) is logged or stored.
 - User identity is tracked internally using the Cognito `sub` UUID only.
-- Prompt contents are optionally hashed or archived securely in S3.
 - All environment variables and credentials are scoped per environment and never exposed publicly.

-### Audit Logging

-- Each API invocation is logged to CloudWatch with:
-  - Timestamp
-  - Cognito user `sub`
-  - Request ID
-  - Prompt text
-  - Model response
-- Logs are structured with a consistent `AUDIT_LOG` prefix for easy traceability.
-- Request IDs can be correlated with CloudTrail events to determine full invocation context and user action.
-- Logs are stored in immutable AWS-managed infrastructure and monitored for unusual patterns.

 ### Safety Filters and Monitoring